LCarnovale/Untitled_Travel_Project/README.md

 (project_venv) deactivate
 ```

-# Giving the backend access to the database
+# Giving the backend access to a database
 This step is required to allow the program to access a database.
 Also required is an ODBC Driver for SQL servers, available for Windows
 [here](https://www.microsoft.com/en-us/download/details.aspx?id=56567).